Solar Energy Transportation

 - Maintainable electric motor

-- There is no heat buildup
+- There isn’t any heat buildup

 3. Solar-powered aircraft